runtimeverification/javamop/README.md

-If you experience any problems while installing or using JavaMOP, and can not find your answer in docs/Troubleshooting.md, open a new issues on [JavaMOP's issues page] (https://github.com/runtimeverification/javamop/issues).
+If you experience any problems while installing or using JavaMOP, and can not find your answer in docs/Troubleshooting.md, open a new issue on [JavaMOP's issues page] (https://github.com/runtimeverification/javamop/issues).